DataDog/ddprof/docs/Commands.md

     Currently, it is recommended to keep this value to 60 seconds, which is also the default.

+  -o, --logmode, (envvar: DD_PROFILING_NATIVELOGMODE)
+    One of `stdout`, `stderr`, `syslog`, or `disabled`.
+Default is `stdout`.
+    If a value is given but it does not match the above, it is treated as a filesystem path and a log will be appended there.
+Log files are not cleared between runs and a service restart is needed for log rotation.

+  -l, --loglevel, (envvar: DD_PROFILING_NATIVELOGLEVEL)
+    One of `debug`, `warn`, `error`.
+Default is `warn`.

   -e, --event:
     A string representing the events to sample.
 Defaults to `cw` See the `events` section below for more details.
     eg: --event sCPU --event hREF

   -v, --version:
     Prints the version of ddprof and exits.